nadimkobeissi/mkbsd/README.md

 3. Run `python mkbsd.py`
 4. Wait a little.
 5. All wallpapers are now in a newly created `downloads` subfolder.

+### Running in Dart

+1. Ensure you have Node.js installed.
+2. Run `dart run mkbsd.dart`
+3. Wait a little.
+4. All wallpapers are now in a newly created `downloads` subfolder.

 ## FAQ